Author: Adam Simmons

 QLED - an alternative

-In other exciting news LG plans to have their 5.5 gen OLED production facility producing their ‘IT line’ up and running during 2013.
-This, alongside DuPont’s new processing techniques and WRGB-OLED could finally give us a taste of the technology on our desktops.
+Samsung are suffering from a number of issues such as yield and production prices with their ‘Super Top Emission’ technology and have scrapped plans to build a new manufacturing plant for large OLED displays.
+They are still focusing efforts on flexible technologies and ‘small to medium’ sized displays used on phones and tablets and hope to return to larger displays if technological advances improve the economic viability of their preferred Super Top Emission designs.
+LG on the other hand continues to invest heavily in new OLED fabrication facilities, including those used for large displays.
+It is generally hoped that WRGB-OLED, LG’s current preferred method, could finally give us a taste of the technology on our desktops.
 An equally exciting technology that should bring similar advantages to OLED is also being developed.
 QLED (Quantum dot Light Emitting Diode), above, is the product of a cooperative partnership between LG Display and QD Vision.
 We will continue to bring you the latest QLED and OLED monitor news as it rolls out and will hopefully be able to test some of the first consumer displays as they become available.